pmutyala/SparkAnddashDBHack/README.md

 6. Once the app is ran you notice data is being populated into dashDB

 To produce data analytics and visulization using the R feature available in dashDB or from using the ibmdbR package from dashDB, you need to do the following
-1. Donwload the R script from the Git,
+1. Donwload the R script from the Git, load it into the R-studio,
+2. To run r-studio outside of dashDB, you will need to use odbcdriverconnect() settings created first.
+3. Install the required packages in R, ie. ggplot2, ibmdbR, and ggmap using install.packages() command 4.Run the R script from R-studio.